yuzie007/mpltern/docsrc/notes_for_implementation.rst

 for the *x* and the *y* axes when tick labels come below the axis label. are inconsistent in the sense that they gives different spacings from their tick labels.
-In Mpltern, ``bottom`` is used by default when the tick labels come below the axis label.
+In mpltern, ``bottom`` is used by default when the tick labels come below the axis label.
 This is because ``baseline`` and ``top`` look to give different spacings from their tick labels if the label text has a descent.